ChorusOne/eth-staking-smith/README.md

 # Implementation Details
 To avoid heavy lifting, we're interfacing [Lighthouse account manager](https://github.com/sigp/lighthouse/blob/stable/account_manager), but optimizing it in a way so all operations are done in memory and key material is never written to filesystem during the generation to cater for our use case.

+# Testing

+## E2E Tests
+To test our code e2e, we've generated files using the [staking deposit cli v2.3.0](https://github.com/ethereum/staking-deposit-cli/releases/tag/v2.3.0) and are comparing the outputs during our tests.
+This is to guarantee that we're meeting the same criteria.
+Further error cases are checked in unit tests within the dedicated modules.

 # Glossary (WIP)